bnclabs/gson/docs/collate.md

 If input text, which is in JSON encoded format, needs to be sorted based on above collation rules, every comparison operation will involve parsing the input for its type and value.
-And hence comparison is a costly operation.
+And hence comparison becomes a costly operation.

 What if we can compile the input text into binary sequence of bytes with following properties ?